zs0302/Leary-lab-manual/README.md

 All data must be checked for validity, reasonability, and formatting.
 Sometimes missing data are denoted by “.”, “_”, “NA”, “NaN”, “-99” or “9999”.
 Or sometimes values are incorrect, for example, if you have a negative weight or weigh 9999lbs.
 If you do not check, these can be included in calculated means and other analyses.
 These may need to be re-coded – this is fine as long as this is documented in the report.

 All statistical assumptions must be met prior to analysis.
 If assumptions are not met, investigate other approaches (e.g. non-parametric) or by combining categories for small cell counts.

-## Time Tracking Procedures

-Time tracking is required for each member since it can help us to manage your work and make a long-term plan for both of you and our projects.
-Also, time tracking helps us to assign you work effectively.
-REDCap is used to track your work hours every week.
-Through REDCap system, you need to submit some specific information:
-*	The record ID
-*	Data worked
-*	Your name
-*	The project you worked
-*	Number of hours you worked for each project
-*	Type of your work
-*	Details of your work

-The time sheet you reported should be from Sunday to Saturday of last week.
-When finishing with time tracking, please email the screenshot of your time sheet to Ms. Kyeong and Dr. Leary.
-Then please make sure all the work you did have been uploaded to your BOX folder in order, and the time tracking procedures should be done by the end of Sunday.

 ## Dataset Guidelines